TeoFrame/Jonas-Review-Guesser/server/README.md

 ## Local Testing

-1. Start the server: `npm run dev`
+1. Start the server: `npm run dev` (will auto-generate certificates and use HTTPS)
+   - Or start without certificates: `npm start` (will use HTTP on port 3000)
-2. Update Chrome extension to connect to `ws://localhost:8080`
+2. Update Chrome extension to connect to:
+   - `wss://localhost:443` (if using HTTPS)
+   - `ws://localhost:3000` (if using HTTP)
 3. Test with multiple browser windows

 ## Production